tysonmote/mongo-kafka-chaos/README.md

 # mongodb-kafka-chaos

-This repo contains a basic MongoDB -> Kafka pipeline using the "Confluent-verified" [MongoDB Kafka Connector][connector].
-It includes a container that generates events with a monotonically-increasing integer and a consumer that verifies that events are produced to Kafka exactly once in order.
+This repo contains a basic MongoDB to Kafka pipeline using the "Confluent-verified" [MongoDB Kafka Connector][connector].
+It includes a container that generates events with a monotonically-increasing integer, a consumer that verifies that events are produced to Kafka exactly once and in order, as well as a script to cause chaos by randomly killing containers.

 [connector]: https://www.mongodb.com/docs/kafka-connector/current/?_ga=2.115834949.290014579.1649258771-1223676955.1643406626&_gac=1.261361151.1647454191.CjwKCAjwlcaRBhBYEiwAK341jSzBbJEryvLIhhyu9ZmZxujVI51zQ5uWrH38fVaOYXkW2Qnhf2zOaBoC9xIQAvD_BwE